Arathurs/Implement-strStr/README.md

 #### Clarification:

-What should we return when needle is an empty string?
+What should we return when `needle` is an empty string?
 This is a great question to ask during an interview.

-For the purpose of this problem, we will return 0 when needle is an empty string.
+For the purpose of this problem, we will return 0 when `needle` is an empty string.
 This is consistent to C's strstr() and Java's indexOf().

-#### Solutions
+#### Solution

-This solution uses an top-down iterative approach, beating 99% of all previous Leetcode submissions.
+The solution in `strStr.js`, uses a top-down iterative approach, beating 99% of all previous Leetcode submissions.

 ##### Example 1:
 ```